 At the end of my sophomore year at the University of Washington, I studied abroad in the Rome Design Program that covered photography, design history, and art history.
-At the end of the trip, I handmade a book filled with photos I took in Italy.
-In the process, I learned so much more about editing photos, designing layouts, and binding books that brought out my strong passion for visual design.
+At the end of the trip, I made a book filled with photos I took in Italy.
+In this journey I learned so much more about photo retouching, design layouts, and book binding, that helped me realize my passion for visual design.
 I will always cherish the inspiring memories in Rome.
-Hope you enjoy!
+Hope you enjoy the book!

 Duration: 1 month